Editor’s Note

 17 mesh is traditionally used in orchard systems and large-scale structures because of its high ventilation and ability to repel large insects.

-25 mesh is more common in vegetable fields because it provides stronger exclusion against medium-sized pests like flea beetles and leafminers.
+25 mesh is more common in vegetable fields because it provides stronger exclusion for medium-sized pests such as flea beetles and leafminers.

 Choosing the wrong one can mean: